hackclub/camp/cohort_4/playbook/workshops/messenger/README.md

   uploadButton.onclick = function() {
     var photoUrl = prompt("Paste a URL of photo to add to the stream!");
-    // ^ photoUrl now contains the URL that the user type into the prompt box }
+    // ^ photoUrl now references the the URL that the user typed into the
+    //   prompt box
+  }
 };
 ```

-### Creating the image element and setting it's src attribute
+### Creating the image element and setting its src attribute

-We need to actually create the image element that we want to insert into the
+We have a URL to the image we want to display but we don't have an image element
-page.
+yet so we need to create one.

-We can use the `document.createElement` function to create a new HTML element
+We can use the `document.createElement` function to create a new HTML element. here's how we use it:

 If we want to create a `<p>` tag, we would write